Traffic Engineering and Vehicle Safety (TEVS)

 Three technical disruptions are impacting on the likely future of private transportation.
 It has been predicted that future vehicles will be electrically propelled, autonomous (driverless) driven and potentially service-owned.
 These vehicles could be available within the next 10-15 years and demand seems to suggest they will be popular.
 The TEVS group has been actively involved in identifying the likely safety benefits of these vehicles and the associated challenges they will bring for future transportation needs, city development, and society generally.

 Wire rope barriers

 Important TEVS research undertaken has shown how wire rope barriers can prevent severe injuries and death for vehicles that run off the road in rural areas.
 The study found that wire rope barriers result in significant (87%) reductions in the risk of both serious injuries and death.
-Consequently, as part of the TAC and VicRoads’ Safe System Road Infrastructure Program, wire rope barriers are now being rolled out along Victoria’s high-risk rural roads, and evaluated in terms of their effectiveness.
+Consequently, as part of the TAC and VicRoads’ Safe System Road Infrastructure Program, wire rope barriers are now being rolled out along Victoria’s high-risk rural roads.